-Lena's research interests include personality and individual differences, leadership/organisational capability development, diversity management, and employee wellbeing.
-She has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology, among others.
-Lena is a current Associate Editor at the journal Applied Psychology: An International Review, while also sitting on the Editorial Board of the journal Human Relations.
-She is a past co-editor of the book series, Advances in Global Leadership, published by Emerald.
+Lena has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology.
+She is a current Associate Editor at the journal Applied Psychology: An International Review, while also sitting on the Editorial Board of the journal Human Relations.
+She is a past co-editor of an award-winning book series, Advances in Global Leadership, published by Emerald.

-Lena has over a decade of consulting experience on a wide range of areas specialising in psychometric testing, talent assessment and management, leadership training and development, among others.
+Lena has many years of consulting experience in areas including talent assessment and management, leadership training and development, and organisational capability development.
 She has attracted approximately $1 million external funding into universities.
 Lena has lived and worked in Australia, UK, US and China.

 Lena received a PhD in Work Psychology from University of Sheffield, UK, and MSc in Psychological Research Method and MA in Organisational Studies from University of Warwick, UK.
 Lena is certified for using a wide range of psychological assessment and training tools.